tusharsadhwani/blog/src/pages/post/ast.md

 )
 ```

-The `age` on the right is in "Load" mode and the one on the left is in "Store" mode: that's why this line of code makes sense.
-This should probably help in explaining that line of code to a newbie programmer in the future.
+The `age` on the right is in "Load" mode and the one on the left is in "Store" mode.
+That's why this line of code makes sense: we are Loading the old value, adding 1 to it, and then Storing it.

+This should probably help in explaining how this kind of self-assigning code _really works_ to a newbie programmer in the future.

 One more interesting example is this: